hkotek/hkotek.com/about.md

 Academic history
 ----------------

-I am currently a Visiting Assistant Professor in Syntax at [NYU Department of Linguistics](http://as.nyu.edu/linguistics.html).
-Prior to joining NYU I was a lecturer in semantics at [Yale University Department of Linguistics](http://ling.yale.edu/).
-Before that I held a Mellon Postdoctoral Fellowship at [McGill University](https://www.mcgill.ca/linguistics/department-linguistics), where my supervisor was [Junko Shimoyama](https://sites.google.com/site/junkoshimoyama/).
+I am currently a Lecturer in Semantics at the [Yale University Department of Linguistics](http://ling.yale.edu/).
+I was previously a Visiting Assistant Professor in Syntax at [NYU Department of Linguistics](http://as.nyu.edu/linguistics.html), and I have also held a Mellon Postdoctoral Fellowship at [McGill University](https://www.mcgill.ca/linguistics/department-linguistics), where my supervisor was [Junko Shimoyama](https://sites.google.com/site/junkoshimoyama/).

 I received my PhD from the [Department of Linguistics and Philosophy at MIT](http://web.mit.edu/linguistics/) in 2014, where I wrote [a dissertation](http://ling.auf.net/lingbuzz/002231/current.pdf?_s=mFXst8rtWr5B1Rhc) on the syntax and semantics of *wh*-questions.
 My dissertation was co-chaired by [Danny Fox](http://web.mit.edu/linguistics/people/faculty/fox/index.html), [Martin Hackl](http://web.mit.edu/hackl/www/), [Irene Heim](http://web.mit.edu/linguistics/people/faculty/heim/), and [David Pesetsky](http://web.mit.edu/linguistics/people/faculty/pesetsky/).